 To help your group work out what type of legal structure would best suit your needs, consider the following questions (see: “Table of legal entities”).

 The size of your group may be relevant to helping you choose the right legal structure.
 For example:

-- A trust only needs one appointed or elected trustee, although usually there are at least two (the same applies to a charitable trust board based on a trust).
+- A trust only or charitable trust board only needs one appointed or elected trustee, although usually there are at least two.

 - A company only needs one shareholder and one director (this can be the same person).

-- To incorporate as a charitable trust board, a charitable society or group has to have at least five members (although, as a result of the 2022 Act, it will no longer be possible to apply to be a charitable trust board from October 2023).
+- Society-based charitable trust boards need at least five members (although, as a result of the 2022 Act, it will no longer be possible to incorporate as a society-based charitable trust board from October 2023).

 - Industrial and provident societies have to have at least seven members.

 Who will your group be accountable to?

 If your group will be accountable to a wide number of people, it may be better to have a broad membership-based legal structure, such as an incorporated society.
 Trusts and charitable trust boards that are based on a trust aren’t accountable to a membership in the same way as the managing group of an incorporated society.

 Who do you want to make important decisions?

 If the group of decision-makers in your organisation will be small, it may be best to set up a trust, charitable trust board or company.
 If larger numbers of people are included in decision-making, an incorporated society may be suitable.

 How much money or property will your group have?